 Transfer of Development Rights

-To help prospective buyers and sellers understand and participate in the TDR market, the King County TDR program offers:
+To help you understand and participate in the TDR market, the King County TDR program offers:

-- Charts showing recent and historical TDR market activity, and
+- Charts showing recent and historical TDR market activity

 - The King County TDR Exchange, which allows you to browse TDRs for sale, find buyers in search of TDRs, and post for sale and wanted listings.